dohnald/dohnald.github.io/logseq/version-files/base/pages/inbox.md

 		  For this, I use Google Scholar and Connected Papers.
 		  But just to show you sort of where I throw things this is my library.
 		  This is where I keep all of the literature in my literature review.
-		  So each,
-		- **Cara Antonaccio** {{youtube-timestamp 10:11}}
-		  each article, each book gets its own row and I put the title of it and then I link directly to the source.
+		  So each, each article, each book gets its own row and I put the title of it and then I link directly to the source.
+		- **Cara Antonaccio** {{youtube-timestamp 10:16}}
 		  So this is a source.
 You can open up the source here and I think this one should have an outline.
 		  So for every source, not for every source but for most sources, log gives you the outline of the, the source that you have when you go to this little button here which is really useful for me.
 		  So I always start everything that I'm taking notes on or anything that I'm writing